-When you think Hong Kong Action, many people automatically think martial arts.
+When you think about Hong Kong Action, many people automatically think of martial arts.
 This is a bit of a shame because there is so much more on offer from the cinema of Hong Kong.
-Case in point, A Witness Out of the Blue is a cops and robbers story.
+Case in point, A Witness Out of the Blue, is a cops and robbers story.

-Opening with a gang of thieves storming a jewelry store only to be cornered by the police as they finish filling their bags, some quick thinking leads to the thieves escape but arrange in their wake.
-Then, three months later, a member of the gang is murdered and the only witness to the crime is a parrot.
+Opening with a gang of thieves storming a jewellery store only to be cornered by the police as they finish filling their bags, some quick thinking leads to the thieves escape but arrange in their wake.
+Then, three months later, a gang member is murdered, and the only witness to the crime is a parrot.

 Is that a hell of a setup?
 Yes!
 Does it live up to that setup?
 Mostly!